1pyke/GrabOne_Copy/README.md

 GrabOne-Copy It's an Copy of GrabOne website but using diffrent api requsets and reviewing movies insted of products.

+You Should Download All The Dependencies Before You Get Started!!

 ## Technologies/langues That been used:

 - [HTML](https://awesomeopensource.com/project/elangosundar/awesome-README-templates)